 Durability of Granite and Quartz

-Both granite and quartz are very tough, hard-wearing materials.
+Both quartz and granite kitchen surfaces are very tough and hard-wearing.
 In most cases you won’t experience any problems with durability, making either choice a high-value investment.
 You may well read that granite worktops are more susceptible to stains than quartz, but that’s only true if not correctly looked after.

-There are two main options for those wanting granite kitchen worktops - solid slabs of granite and granite overlay.
+There are two main options for those wanting a granite kitchen worktop – granite overlays or solid slabs of granite.

 Solid Granite Worktops